dootask/appstore/appstore/apps/office/README.md

-# OnlyOffice Document Editor Plugin
+# OnlyOffice Document Editing Plugin

-## Plugin Description
+## Plugin Overview

-This is a DooTask plugin for integrating OnlyOffice online document editing functionality.
-With this plugin, you can directly edit and preview Word, Excel, PowerPoint, and other documents online in DooTask, enabling real-time collaborative document editing.
+This plugin integrates the OnlyOffice online document editing feature into DooTask.
+With this plugin, you can directly edit and preview Word, Excel, and PowerPoint documents online within DooTask, enabling seamless collaborative editing.

-## Features
+## Key Features

-- Support for online editing of Word, Excel, and PowerPoint documents
+* Online editing support for Word, Excel, and PowerPoint documents
-- Support for online document preview
+* Online document preview
-- Support for real-time collaborative editing
+* Real-time collaborative editing with multiple users
-- Support for document version history
+* Document version history
-- Support for document permission management
+* Document permission management

 ## Installation Instructions

-1. Install this plugin from the DooTask App Store
+1. Find and install this plugin from the DooTask App Store
-2. Ready to use immediately after installation
-3. No additional configuration required
+2. Once installed, the plugin is automatically activated with no additional steps
+3. Default configuration supports most use cases; advanced settings are available if needed
-4. Note: Due to the large container size, the installation process may take some time.
-Please check the logs for installation progress
+4. ⚠️ This plugin has a relatively large image size and may take some time to install—please refer to the installation log for progress updates

-## Usage
+## How to Use

-1. After installation, simply upload documents in tasks or projects
+1. After installation, upload documents directly within a task or project
-2. Click on the document to start online editing
+2. Click on a document to start online editing
-3. Supports multiple users editing the same document simultaneously
+3. Supports simultaneous editing by multiple users

-## Notes
-- The plugin container is large, please ensure sufficient disk space
-- Installation may take several minutes, please be patient
-- Check the logs for installation progress and potential issues